MaryEddythe/MaryEddythe/README.md

 ## Hi!
 I'm Mary Eddythe 👋

 Hi!
-I'm Mary Eddythe M. Sornito, a passionate and curious software technology student at West Visayas State University. <br>
+I'm Mary Eddythe M. Sornito, a passionate and curious software developer. <br>
 I'm driven by innovation and love building solutions that make life more efficient and user-friendly.<br>

 ## 🌐 Socials: